-This method runs a series of tests to check whether this object complies with the MRC2014 format specification:
+This method runs a series of tests to check whether this object complies strictly with the MRC2014 format specification:

 - 1. MRC format ID string: The header's map field must contain "MAP". - 2.
 Machine stamp: The machine stamp should contain one of 0x44 0x44 0x00 0x00, 0x44 0x41 0x00 0x00 or 0x11 0x11 0x00 0x00. - 3.
-MRC mode: the mode field should be one of the supported mode numbers: 0, 1, 2, 4 or 6. - 4.
+MRC mode: the mode field should be one of the supported mode numbers: 0, 1, 2, 4, 6 or 12.
+(Note that MRC modes 3 and 101 are also valid according to the MRC 2014 specification but are not supported by mrcfile.) - 4.
 Map and cell dimensions: The header fields nx, ny, nz, mx, my, mz, cella.x, cella.y and cella.z must all be positive numbers. - 5.
-Axis mapping: Header fields mapc, mapr and maps must contain the values 1, 2, and 3 (in any order).

-- 6. Volume stack dimensions: If the spacegroup is in the range 401-630, representing a volume stack, the nz field should be exactly divisible by mz to represent the number of volumes in the stack. - 7.
-Header labels: The nlabl field should be set to indicate the number of labels in use, and the labels in use should appear first in the label array (that is, there should be no blank labels between text-filled ones). - MRC format version: The nversion field should be 20140 for compliance with the MRC2014 standard. - 9.
-Extended header type: If an extended header is present, the exttyp field should be set to indicate the type of extended header. - Data statistics: The statistics in the header should be correct for the actual data, or marked as undetermined.
+Axis mapping: Header fields mapc, mapr and maps must contain the values 1, 2, and 3 (in any order). - 6.
+Volume stack dimensions: If the spacegroup is in the range 401-630, representing a volume stack, the nz field should be exactly divisible by mz to represent the number of volumes in the stack. - 7.
+Header labels: The nlabl field should be set to indicate the number of labels in use, and the labels in use should appear first in the label array (that is, there should be no blank labels between text-filled ones). - 8.
+MRC format version: The nversion field should be 20140 or 20141 for compliance with the MRC2014 standard. - 9.
+Extended header type: If an extended header is present, the exttyp field should be set to indicate the type of extended header. - 10.
+Data statistics: The statistics in the header should be correct for the actual data, or marked as undetermined.

-Parameters print_file - The output text stream to use for printing messages about the validation.
+print\file - The output text stream to use for printing messages about the validation.
 This is passed directly to the file argument of Python's print() function.
 The default is None, which means output will be printed to sys.stdout.

-Returns True if this MrcObject is valid, or False if it does not meet the MRC format specification in any way.
+True if this MrcObject is valid, or False if it does not meet the MRC format specification in any way.